 During the 1900-1901 winter season, 456 Beacon was the home of Susan Greene (Amory) Dexter, the estranged wife of shipping merchant and railroad investor Franklin Gordon Dexter.
 She had lived at 163 Commonwealth the previous season.

-By 1902, Mrs. Dexter had purchased and moved to 171 Commonwealth and the Matthews were again living at 456 Beacon.
+By 1902, Mrs. Dexter had purchased and moved to 171 Commonwealth and the Matthewses were again living at 456 Beacon.

-In about 1905, Nathan and Ellen Matthews were joined at 456 Beacon by his mother, Albertine (Bunker) Matthews, the widow of Nathan Matthews, Sr., who had died in August of 1904.
-Prior to his death, they had lived at 145 Beacon.
-By 1907, she was living at the Hotel Vendome, where she died in December of 1907.
+Nathan Matthes, Sr., died in August of 1904, and in about 1905, Nathan and Ellen Matthews were joined at 456 Beacon by his mother, Albertine (Bunker) Matthews.
+By 1907, she had moved to the Hotel Vendome, where she died in December of 1907.

 Nathan Matthews, Jr., died in December of 1927.
 Ellen Matthews continued to live at 456 Beacon until about 1932.
-Before his death, they maintained a summer home in Hamilton.
-After his death, she listed her summer home as Bar Harbor, Maine.
+Before his death, they maintained a home in Hamilton; after his death, she listed her summer home as Bar Harbor, Maine.

-In April of 1986, Leo Travis and Raymond C. Green, trustees of the L & R Realty Trust, purchased 456 Beacon from Abraham Wintman and his wife, Sylvia (Cohen) Wintman.
+On April 7, 1986, 456 Beacon was purchased from Abraham Wintman by Leo Travis and Raymond C. Green, trustees of the L & R Realty Trust.

-In July of 1986, they converted the property into ten condominium units, the 456 Beacon Street Condominium.
+On July 24,1986, they converted the property into ten condominium units, the 456 Beacon Street Condominium.